-Tap Fees and Contributed Lines
+System Development Fees (SDF) and Contributed Lines

-Tap fees are recorded as capital contributions when received.
-Lines contributed to the District by developers are recorded as capital contributions and additions to the systems at estimated fair market value when received.
+System Development Fees are recorded as capital contributions when received.
+Lines contributed to the District bydevelopers are recorded as capital contributions and additions to the systems at estimated fair market value when received.